 Make your passage south, and become acquainted with the ship and your onboard staff and crew.
-Spend time on deck spotting wildlife including albatross and always keeping an eye out for whales and dolphins.
+Spend time on deck spotting wildlife including albatross and always keep an eye out for whales and dolphins.
 Begin the lecture and information sessions to learn the extraordinary human and natural history of the Antarctic region.

 The Falkland Islands provide a rare opportunity to witness the biological diversity and extraordinary scenery of the southern islands.
-The Falklands are home to numerous animal species, including elephant seals and several varieties of penguins, as well as the largest Black Browed albatross colony in the world.
+The Falklands are home to numerous animal species, including elephant seals and several varieties of penguins, as well as the largest black-browed albatross colony in the world.
 Port Stanley provides an opportunity to meet the local inhabitants whose colorful houses provide contrast to the long dark winters.

 Turn south, retracing Shackleton's route backwards as you head towards Elephant Island and the Antarctic Peninsula.
 The nutrient rich waters provide for a complex food chain topped by several species of whales, seals, and seabirds.

 Turning north, embark upon the crossing of the Drake Passage.
 Your ship is at home in this part of the Southern Ocean.
 Cross the Antarctic Convergence, a meeting of cold polar water flowing north and warmer sub-antarctic water south.
 It is the largest biological barrier on earth and is marked by a change in temperature, salinity and nutrient levels.
-The north flowing Antarctic waters predominantly sink beneath southward moving sub-antarctic waters, where the mixing and upwelling create an ocean very high in marine productivity.
-Wandering, Black-browed and Light-mantled Sooty Albatross, Prion's and Cape Petrels are among some of the species of seabirds that may join in your journey back towards the South American continent.
+The north flowing Antarctic waters predominantly sink beneath southward moving sub-Antarctic waters, where the mixing and upwelling create an ocean very high in marine productivity.
+Wandering, black-browed and light-mantled sooty albatross, prion's and cape petrels are among some of the species of seabirds that may join in your journey back towards the South American continent.

 Mandatory Travel Insurance:

-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 USD and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+As a requirement of participation on the expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.